How to Keep Real Estate Transactions Secure

 4. Secure the URL

 Before asking clients to make any payments online or share any valuable information, verify the platform or web address is accurate and secure.
 It will usually either match the URL of the lender or come from an approved financial partner.
-However, some companies do use third party websites for specific transactions, so if the URL is unfamiliar, it’s worth verifying to ensure that it’s in fact, correct.
+Some companies do use third-party websites for specific transactions, so if the URL is unfamiliar, verify it before proceeding.

 5. Only share personal data with a verified source

-If someone that’s part of the real estate transaction asks for personal information about your client, such as a social security number or bank account number, it’s important to ensure that person is authorized to get such information and that you’re authorized to give it.
+If someone involved in the real estate transaction asks for personal information about your client, such as a social security number or bank account number, confirm that person is authorized to receive that information and that you're authorized to provide it.
+When in doubt, verify directly through an established contact channel, not through the requestor.

 graphic of envelop on a square